erikhyrkas/snakes/training_data/llama-wiki-2.md

 * Cats have sharp claws that help them climb and defend themselves.
 * They are skilled hunters and can catch small animals.
 * Many people keep cats as pets because they are friendly and fun to be around.

-**References**

-This article was written to provide basic information about cats.
-If you want to learn more, please look for additional resources.
 <end>

 Write a wiki article about Maine.<start>**Maine**